Originally posted on June 15th, 2020.

 To begin, Kirkegaard states that he is “not concerned” with the future survival of “statistical clusters (races)”.
 This however is rather strange to me, for someone like him whom is willing to accept “reasonable” data to reach certain conclusions that he considers in the collective interest of civilization (I suppose).
 Regardless of which races they were (we need not concern ourselves in this respect to specifics) it seems obvious that on a statistical level races would differ widely in various political opinions, identities, outcomes, intelligence, production, skill, creativity etc. and could even be grouped together based on a variety of variables such as the examples previously mentioned, to form a general statistical trend, perhaps not clean cut, but nevertheless indicative of which race(s) would be worth preserving for the sake of the “collective goals” which Kirkegaard values.
 To me it begs the question as to why he would not also take the data which already exists on races, that could potentially provide a basis for caring about the future survival of “statistical clusters”?

 It’s an odd statement for Kirkegaard to make, and he seems rather absolute in making it.
-To me, this seems like a hypocritical ‘back step’ in his overall “objective” projection as someone whom goes by the data, and would, compared to many, especially myself, be a lot more utilitarian in his demand for facts, studies, statistics to guide which courses to take civilization and achieve the maximum results.
+To me, this seems like a hypocritical ‘back step’ in his overall “objective” projection as someone who goes by the data, and would, compared to many, especially myself, be a lot more utilitarian in his demand for facts, studies and statistics to guide which courses to take civilization and achieve the maximum results.
 If you believe that races not only exist, but are functionally different, then if some races differ in ways most statistically conducive to what you value to be important to maintain civilization then surely you must also secure the existence of that race, perhaps, even over the existence of others.
 I don’t think this is a harsh thing to suggest.
-If Kirkegaard doesn’t care about racial preservation overall, I do not see why he must suddenly care about it after a statistical analysis which could indicate which races are in fact more worthy of preservation than others.
-I am not suggesting any violence or cruelty towards other races, only that their preservation should be a matter of indifference.
-Whichever races are deemed not to be meeting the benchmark of statistical performance necessary for further development must not be given the resources which could otherwise be used to benefit the more prosperous races.
+If Kirkegaard doesn’t care about racial preservation overall, I do not see why he must suddenly care about it after a statistical analysis which could indicate which races are in fact more worthy of preservation than others based on their level of achievement, and likelihood of success.
+I am not suggesting any violence or cruelty towards other races, certainly not, as such actions would undoubtedly be immoral.
+I am only suggesting that the preservation of any race could be considered a matter of indifference under specific circumstances.
+If you cared about human “progress” (for the sake of it) then one could come to the conclusion that whichever races are deemed not to be meeting the benchmark of statistical performance necessary for further development must not be given the resources or attention, which could otherwise be used to benefit the more prosperous races.
 This would seem to be the most obvious and objective course of action for anyone who understands that race is real, and like Kierkegaard, want the best for Humanity to develop.
 If Humanity could be represented, would it not be by the best of us?
 Would that then not mean certain races over others?
 It would in a utilitarian sense require such an understanding of the temporal world if there is truth in what can be seen as development.
-There would have to be an objective basis for what this would be, and would those like Kierkegaard not point to the Western Tradition?
+There would have to be an objective basis for what this would be, and would those like Kierkegaard not point to the Western tradition?
 If so, you must admit that the most prosperous race is the European race if you were to look at human history in the big picture.
 You cannot in any sense talk about the history of the world without talking about Europe, in fact it makes the history of any part of the globe unintelligible.
+The point being that if Kirkegaard cares about human progress, then he must – admitting race is real – care about the preservation of certain races that are the most likely to develop the human species.
+It seems odd to me that he would seemingly contradict himself by ignoring the relevant facts around race and what part it plays in human societies.

-Indifference to other races is just a matter of course because the requirement is that I care for my own people.
+Indifference to other races to a certain degree is just a matter of course because the requirement of any people is that they care for own people first, above all else.
 I would say that when Kirkegarrd claims he “doesn’t care”, this doesn’t then mean other races must converge on each other around the world in the same spaces, if you do not care about the survival of groups, even though you recognize their existence, you don’t then need to endorse policies of diverse immigration, or immigration at all.
 But as I think I’ve made clear, and will further on; it isn’t possible to recognize the existence of races, their differences, and then claim to be unconcerned about the survival of those races when one of those races, by a number of comparative factors, would even by a slim margin be worth preserving over others.

 The aesthetic, the meaningful, not just the material matter very much to myself and other regular people.
 Life isn’t the sum of function, it is admiration of beauty, of difference and contrast.
 Races, ethnic groups, cultures and nations must be preserving themselves around the world so our world can be more than just functional – but truly beautiful.
 Comparison invites pride out of the difference.
 Universal function and performance means nothing because it is so universal and boring, you barely even notice it.